 Its been a year without hot water in our showers.
 We’re so short staffed, we dont even bother asking to go to rec anymore.
 Yet, the higher ups threaten us with disciplinary infractions due to too many books.

-My cell is not much bigger than a broom closest.
+My cell is not much larger than a broom closet.
 I dont live in solitary, I exist, this could never be mistaken for living.

 Murray Unit, Gatesville, Texas